Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models

 \subsection{Main contributions}

 \begin{itemize}

 \item[\textit{(i)}.]
-We focus on estimating systemic risk forecasts that incorporate information related to the degree of persistence in macroeconomic regressors using the LUR parametrization.
-The proposed dynamic quantile regression models are employed for forecasting the pair $( \mathsf{VaR}, \mathsf{CoVaR} )$, based on the definitions of \cite{AB2016covar} and the statistical elicitability property of these risk measures (see, \cite{patton2019dynamic}, \cite{frongillo2021elicitation} and \cite{fissler2016higher}).
-Moreover, the loss function which characterizes M-estimators allows to obtain model estimates and thus can directly affect the robustness of forecasts (see, \cite{dimitriadis2022characterizing}); we leave aspects to forecast evaluation for future research.

-\item[\textit{(ii)}.]
 Our first main contribution to the literature is to introduce dynamic co-quantile predictive regression models with nonstationary regressors ($\mathsf{CoQR-LUR}$).
 Our generalized class of estimators is employed to jointly estimate the vector $(\mathsf{VaR}, \mathsf{CoVaR})$ by incorporating the persistence properties of regressors.
 Our proposed general class of models nests both the predictive co-quantile regressions in the spirit of \cite{AB2016covar} as well as the quantile predictive regressions with persistence covariates in the spirit of \cite{lee2016predictive}.

-\item[\textit{(iii)}.]
+\item[\textit{(ii)}.]
 Our second main contribution is to propose an estimator for the model parameters and derive its large sample properties.
 The main technical difficulty to overcome in developing related asymptotic theory, is that the joint estimation of the risk measures of $( \mathsf{VaR}, \mathsf{CoVaR} )$ fails to be elicitable, such that no real-valued scoring function exists that is uniquely minimized by the true values of these risk measures (see, \cite{dimitriadis2022dynamic}).
-This pitfall suggests the implementation of a two-step M-estimator (see, also \cite{patton2019dynamic}).
-Our proposed modelling approach allows to extend to the case of nonstationary data, and thus is a more general approach than current estimation methods.
+This pitfall suggests the implementation of a two-step M-estimator (see, also \cite{martins2018nonparametric}, \cite{patton2019dynamic} and \cite{fang2023simple}).
+Our proposed estimation approach extends to nonstationary data which is more general than current estimation methods.